egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 The Spirit of Jesus and the spirit of fear are opposed to each other.
 The Spirit of Jesus produces love that overcomes fear.

-We all know what fear is, however, not everybody knows how to overcome.

 Now, here is the challenge:

-In case that fear, guilt or shame, characterise your relationship to God, you might be captured inside a man-made religious system that produces that fear.
+In case that fear, guilt or shame characterise your relationship to God, don't stay there, but follow the one who truely sets you free.
-Hindering you from loving God with all of your heart.
-Although, this is what you are really trying.

-In this case, wouldn't it be time to break that bondage and follow the one who truely can set you free?